Upsonic/gpt-computer-assistant/README.md

 -	<b>Scrolling</b>: Navigate through documents or web pages.
 -	<b>Typing</b>: Enter text into forms or other input fields.
 ### 2. Advanced Capabilities:
-Through MCP and GCA’s own modules, it achieves tasks that go beyond standard human interaction, such as:
+Through MCP and GCA's own modules, it achieves tasks that go beyond standard human interaction, such as:

 -	<b>Updating dependencies</b> of a project in seconds.
 -	<b>Analyzing entire database</b> tables to locate specific data almost instantly.